subpair/habit_tracker/README.md

 ### Exiting the Application
 If this is chosen the database connection will be properly closed and the application will exit.

+# Contributing

+If you'd like to contribute, please fork the repository and make changes as you'd like. \
+Pull requests are warmly welcome.